 Dirk: I think there’s a lot that you young guys can contribute to that topic.
 So, let’s start again with your smartphones and the Twitter question.
 Twenty years from now, will TOC still be in Rotterdam, or will Rotterdam be underwater?

-While these guys decide over the fate of Rotterdam, I would like to introduce another Millennial, Matthew Wittemeier, my colleague right in the back.
-He’s not only the organizer of this session and the man who’s pulling the digital strings behind the scenes, but he’s also the co-author of a science fiction Novella called 2038: A Smart Port Story.
-And, in this story, he predicts that in 20 years-time, global warming will have opened up the arctic passage, and the Port of Reykjavik in Iceland will become one of the major transshipment hubs.
+While these guys decide the fate of Rotterdam, I would like to introduce another millennial, Matthew Wittemeier, my colleague right in the back.
+He’s not only the organizer of this session and the man who’s pulling the digital strings behind the scenes, but he’s also the co-author of a science fiction novella called 2038: A Smart Port Story.
+And, in this story, he predicts that in 20 years’ time, global warming will have opened up the arctic passage, and the Port of Reykjavik in Iceland will become one of the major transshipment hubs.

-Incidentally, some of them has already started to become reality.
-Last week, the DP World signed a contract with Russia to explore the possibility of terminals along the Arctic route, and German Bremen Port, they signed a contract with [Finnafjod] to develop new facilities in Iceland.
+Incidentally, some of them have already started to become reality.
+Last week, DP World signed a contract with Russia to explore the possibility of terminals along the Arctic route, and the German Bremen Port signed a contract with [Finnafjod] to develop new facilities in Iceland.
 So, our rising sea levels – will the sea levels rise much faster than we expect?
-Let’s see what our Millennials think.
+Let’s see what our millennials think.

 Dirk: Good point.
 The younger generations are making headlines at the moment with “Fridays for Future.”
 Why don’t we see “Mondays for Millennials?”
 Why don’t we hear your voice?